Apocalypse Please

-"Apocalypse Please" is a song by English alternative rock band Muse, featured on their third studio album, Absolution (2003).
+"Apocalypse Please" is a song by English rock band Muse, featured on their third studio album, Absolution (2003).
 A live version of the song was released as a download single on 23 August 2004, from which approximately 70% of all proceeds were donated to Oxfam.
 The song reached number ten on the first edition of the UK Official Download Chart, announced on 1 September 2004.

 Background

 "Apocalypse Please" was originally recorded with an orchestral backing, which was removed simply for being, according to Bellamy, "too much."
 Drummer Dominic Howard described the song as "a very theatrical song about religious fanatics and their wish that their prophecies come true [...]
 So that they can confirm their religion."

 Producer Rich Costey said he wanted the toms on "Apocalypse Please" to sound as "ridiculous and as epic as possible".
 He had Howard play a pair of close-miked kick drums "to get a low, thumping sound".
+The song also features additional drumming by bassist Chris Wolstenholme.